-This second ESD is issued by EPA to formally document and communicate this modification of the remedy in accordance with Section 117(c) of the Comprehensive Environmental Response, Compensation, and Liability Act, as amended (CERCLA), 42 U.S.C. § 9617(c), and Section 300.435(c)(2)(i) of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 C.F.R. § 300.435(c)(2)(i).
+After the comment period and EPA's consideration of the comments, this second ESD will be issued by EPA to formally document and communicate this modification of the remedy in accordance with Section 117(c) of the Comprehensive Environmental Response, Compensation, and Liability Act, as amended (CERCLA), 42 U.S.C. § 9617(c), and Section 300.435(c)(2)(i) of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 C.F.R. § 300.435(c)(2)(i).
 Section 117(c) of CERCLA and Section 300.435(c)(2)(i) of the NCP require the publication of an Explanation of Significant Differences when modifications to the remedial action selected in a Record of Decision are necessary, and such modifications significantly change, but do not fundamentally alter, the remedial action with respect to scope, performance, or cost.
 Since cleanup technologies are not changing, EPA considers this remedy modification to be a significant change but not a fundamental change.